 Teens are notorious for acting embarrassed by parental demonstrations of affection – in public, at least.
 No matter how they act, our teens are going through tremendous emotional, physical, and hormonal changes, and they need to know how much they are loved.
-So, what are some non-embarrassing ways to show your teens you love them?
+Try some – or all – of these non-embarrassing ways to show your teens you love them.

 1. Listen.